 Before embarking on a FIY project, research, evaluation is a must.

 Here are some tips or guides I come up that could be useful for someone who is confuse on what option to choose.

-To show you are real application, I would to use my experience in solving “the blocked ink problem on Epson PX710W.
+To explain, here is my experience in solving “the blocked ink problem on Epson PX710W.

 - If the project is like fixing a printer (like my project) and the object is still in warranty, avail the warranty.
-Even the problem cannot be fixed, at least you will a chance to know and ask questions to know the details.
+Even the problem cannot be fixed, at least you have the chance to know and ask questions to get detailed answers.
 Ask the estimated cost to fix the problem.
 Then you can go back in front of your computer to do more research for options.

 My printer’s warranty expired.
 From the web, services are not available in the area.
 I have to travel 10 to 15 miles to avail support from Epson dealers.
 It could cost me £200 for the initial service, which I am not sure if that guarantees to fix the problem.

-- As yourself, do you still need the services of this item now and in the future?
+- Ask yourself, do you still need the services of this item now and in the future?
 If your answer is yes, then continue reading the guides.

 - Choose one from the options to fix the problem: